Healing the Wounds: Criticism

 It came to light that, the Veteran on the programme Mr Justin Martin who stated that he had served 10 years and saw combat in Iraq, and where he suffered PTSD after events where he saw comrades killed in action, were in fact lies.
-His military service was checked and confirmed that Justin Martin only served a total of two weeks in basic training were he injured his knee and was discharged from the Army.
+His military service was checked and confirmed that Justin Martin only served a total of two weeks in basic training where he injured his knee and was discharged from the Army.
 The BBC were given false information which was aired regarding Justin Martins Military service.
 Other errors aired by interviewees were based on hearsay and not physical information.